agentOrange002/wp4/content/featured/CITILMS/index.md

 showInProjects: true
 ---

-Designed and developed CITI Loan Management System a desktop application.
+Designed and developed CITI Loan Management System.
+A desktop application that allows users to manage loans and borrowers.
+Keep tracking payments and collections.
+It can provide some customized reports based on their needs.